Abhikrsingh/AnsibleCreatingUserWithAZKeyVaultIntegration/README.md

 # AnsibleCreatingUserWithAZKeyVaultIntegration
-## code are seprated in different branch
+## code are separated in different branch